The post you were looking for was not found. ×

 Prayer:

-O God, our refuge and strength, the author of all godliness, by Your grace hear the prayers of Your Church.
-Grant that those things which we ask in faith we may receive through Your bountiful mercy; through Jesus Christ, Your Son, our Lord, who lives and reigns with You and the Holy Spirit, one God, now and forever.
+Almighty God, grant that the birth of Your only-begotten Son in the flesh may set us free from the bondage of sin; through Jesus Christ, Your Son, our Lord, who lives and reigns with You and the Holy Spirit, one God, now and forever.
 Amen!

 Dear brothers and sisters in Christ,